 Summer in the mountains can be a little unpredictable.
 The wind moves quickly in Vorarlberg (though it’s usually warm wind) and it’s entirely possible to experience multiple weather fronts in one day.
 But although rain is not uncommon, the weather is generally very nice, and the climate is mild.
 Perfect conditions for a more active trip.

 Temperature-wise, I found it similar to spring time in England, so pack accordingly.
 Jeans and t-shirts, shorts for particularly sunny days, and some good outdoor gear.
 I generally just hiked in leggings and a sports top with a light shirt over the top and that was fine.
 If you want to take some more intense hikes, a decent pair of walking shoes or boots are a must.
-But for the gentle trails like the ones I was doing, my multi-sport shoes were perfect (read the review).
+But for the gentle trails like the ones I was doing, my multi-sport shoes were perfect.
 It pays to have a decent raincoat on you at all times, and a backpack with a rain cover.

 Oh, and don’t forget your camera!